themmj/assignment-test/README.md

 # assignment grading automation

 Automatically run tests on a set of submissions for a programming assignment.
+Assignments should be based on [assignment-template](https://github.com/themmj/assignment-template).

 ## Prerequisites